Click for Welcome Page!

 G2147. heurisko, hyoo-ris'-ko; a prol. form of a prim. heuro, hyoo'-ro; which (together with another cognate form heureo, hyoo-reh'-o) is used for it in all the tenses except the pres. and imperf.; to find (lit. or fig.):--find, get, obtain, perceive, see.

-make reconciliation
+be merciful, make reconciliation for

 G2433. hilaskomai, hil-as'-kom-ahee; mid. from the same as G2436; to conciliate, i.e. (trans.) to atone for (sin), or (intrans.) be propitious:--be merciful, make reconciliation for.